 Put your camera on a tripod pointing in the direction of the fireworks show :).
 Set your camera to Manual mode.
 Dial in f8 at 10 seconds with an ISO of 200.
 The drive mode should be on a 2s timer delay so that you push the button and let go before taking the picture.
 Or you can connect a remote shutter release.

 Take a test shot before the fireworks begin in order to see how the exposure looks.
 If it is too overexposed then bring the shutter speed down to 5s and see how that looks. remember that the fireworks will add light so you want to be slightly underexposed before you start.
-Again, read this if you are at all confused about exposure.
+Again, read our How To Take Long Exposure Photos here if you are at all confused about exposure.